 In terms of the transition risk, it was identified that ZEH development cost to be incurred due to tightening of the environmental regulations will have the largest impact under the 1.5°C scenario, followed by payments of a carbon tax and price pass-through for construction materials.
-In terms of the physical risk, it was identified that the escalation of natural disasters and a rise in the average temperature will increase construction costs to a certain degree under the 4°C scenario.
+In terms of the physical risk, it was identified that the potential damage in case of simultaneous inundation of our properties nationwide due to the escalation of natural disasters could pose a substantial risk under the 4°C scenario.
 In terms of opportunities, the regional redevelopment business contributing to compact city development will have the largest impact under the 1.5°C scenario.
 The evaluation also showed that a reduction of ZEH development costs due to the spread of decarbonization technology and a reduction in borrowing costs related to decarbonization initiatives will also have positive impacts.